namebrandon/ch-products-elite-map/layouts/full.md

-# Elite: Dangerous - Full HOTAS layout (version 2.1.0)
+# Elite: Dangerous - Full HOTAS layout (version 2.1.0 - BH)

 This map introduces a new modifier button (the `alt` button), tightens up much of the grouping that was set in previous versions, and moves some button assignments around to facilitate this.